Brittney Griner's detention in Russia has been extended by a month, Russian state news reports - KTVZ

 Supporters including Griner’s family and the WNBA have vigorously advocated for her release, with some expressing concerns Russia would use Griner as a political pawn amid tensions between that nation and the US over Russia’s invasion of Ukraine.

-A two-time Olympic gold medalist and star for the WNBA’s Phoenix Mercury, Griner, 31, was arrested in February at a Moscow airport.
+The two-time Olympic gold medalist and star for the WNBA’s Phoenix Mercury was arrested in February at a Moscow airport.
 Russian authorities said Griner had cannabis oil in her luggage and accused her of smuggling significant amounts of a narcotic substance — an offense punishable by up to 10 years in prison.
 She had been playing for a Russian team in the WNBA offseason.

 A Russian court announced in March it had extended Griner’s detention until mid-May.
 A trial date had not been set, a source close to the situation told CNN at the time.